 Natural dyes and rich palettes

-Cultural symbolism woven into every pattern
+Cultural symbolism is woven into every pattern

 Durability and heirloom value